Xethic/miEAA-API/examples/Python/README.md

-Results can also be obtained as a csv string
+Results can also be obtained as a csv string.

 ```python